2019 Iranian shoot-down of American drone: Incident

 Iranian Major General and IRGC commander Hossein Salami said that the drone took off at 00:14 local time from a U.S. military base south of the Persian Gulf and flew toward Chabahar.
-He alleged that, on its return journey, it violated the Iranian airspace near the Strait of Hormuz.
+He alleged that, on its return journey, it violated Iranian airspace near the Strait of Hormuz.
 Iranian Foreign Minister Mohammad Javad Zarif said that the drone was at when it was targeted at 04:05 local time (23:35 GMT, June 19).
-These GPS coordinates put it at 15.3 km off Iran's coast, within the 12 nmi of its claimed territorial waters.
+These GPS coordinates put it at 15.3 km off Iran's coast, within the 12 nmi limit of its territorial waters (which also marks the limit of sovereign airspace under international law).
 According to Iran, the drone was struck by an Iranian-produced 3rd Khordad SAM located near Garuk, Hormozgan Province.
-However, citing a Pentagon official, Newsweek reported the missile as a Russian-origin S-125 Neva/Pechora.
+However, citing a Pentagon official, Newsweek reported the missile as a Soviet-origin S-125 Neva/Pechora.
 Iranian forces displayed sections of the drone, which the foreign minister stated had been retrieved from Iranian territorial waters.
 According to TIME, smoke from the drone was seen as shown in a video by the U.S. military.

-Map of the RQ-4A flight path according to American claim, along with an infra-red image (displayed as an inset) of an apparent explosion taken on June 19, 2019, at 23:39:26 GMT.
+Map of the RQ-4A's flight path according to the American claim, along with an infra-red image (displayed as an inset) of an apparent explosion taken on June 19, 2019, at 23:39:26 GMT.
 Images provided by United States Central Command.